Xstrata hands Glencore more time for Qatar talks

-LONDON (Reuters) - Glencore (GLEN.L) and rival shareholder Qatar could be granted weeks more to hammer out a deal over the terms of the commodity trader’s planned takeover of miner Xstrata XTA.L, easing speculation that the current deadlock could put the deal on ice.
+LONDON, July 9 (Reuters) - Glencore and rival shareholder Qatar could be granted weeks more to hammer out a deal over the terms of the commodity trader’s planned takeover of miner Xstrata, easing speculation that the current deadlock could put the deal on ice.

 Xstrata will this week set a fresh date for investors to vote on Glencore’s proposed $26 billion takeover offer - probably in September to allow for the European summer break, the Olympics in London and half-year results from both the miner and the trader, sources familiar with the matter said.